 Death certificates are often needed when people are finalising the estate of a family member or friend.
 The funeral director will usually take care of this when they register the death.

-- legal guardian – evidence needed for non-parent guardians
+- legal guardian – evidence is needed for non-parent guardians

-- executor of their estate, administrator or trustee – evidence of authority needed
+- executor of their estate, administrator or trustee – evidence is needed

-- basic information about the person, eg – their name and date/place they died.
+You will need to give us basic information about the person, such as their name and the date and place they died.